domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 with a good bullet from a good gun and bury you
 with a good shovel in the good earth.

+by Bertolt Brecht, Theatre practitioner
-Discovered in: Slavoj Zizek's "Violence"
+Discovered in: Slavoj Žižek's "Violence"

 ## Now Is The Winter Of Our Discontent
 Now is the winter of our discontent
 Made glorious summer by this sun of York;
 And all the clouds that lour'd upon our house